zhushixintom/packaged-js-css/README.md

 a simple js function for secondary nav, if you click the first nav, the second nav which belongs to the first one, will slide down to show, and other first nav's second nav will slide up to hide.

+## scrollForAnchor(todo list)

+a js function for anchor animate, if you click the ancher you will scroll to the href target, for you have a fixed header, solve the problem orginal a tag click to the target bug.
+Meanwhile the tab will be fading out if you scroll up, and will be fading in if you scroll down. need to improve for if the last element block is lower than a screen, the tab's status will stay in the one which is located at the top of the window.